ariyanzri/Capstone1_Foss/project/README.md

 - ```chmod +x \``` Call used to change the access permissions of file system object (script) and executable (```+x``` flag)
 - ```run.sh``` Shell script to be run to perform task

-5. Run this file to download the tar file and unzip it
+5. Run this file to download the tar file and unzip it (_tar file is 3.22GB_)
 ```./run.sh```

 6. Run the code file to visualize